SLOAN SPORTS ANALYTICS CONFERENCE – RECENT HISTORY

-This began a focus in sports business that was extended when Daryl Morey and Jessica Gelman founded the MIT Sloan Sports Analytics Conference in the winter of 2006.
+In 2004, MIT Sloan and Daryl Morey initiated one of the first MBA programs with a sports analytics business class.
+This began a focus in sports business that was extended, when Daryl Morey and Jessica Gelman founded the MIT Sloan Sports Analytics Conference in the winter of 2006.

-The 2008 conference doubled in attendance as Wyc Grousbeck was the keynote speaker.
+In 2008, Sloan Sports Analytics Conference doubled in attendance as Wyc Grousbeck was the keynote speaker.
 Featured panels included Defending the Title, which included General Managers or Decision-makers from the then reigning champions of the four major sports leagues; Bill Polian (President, Indianapolis Colts), RC Buford (GM, San Antonio Spurs), Brian Burke (then-GM, Anaheim Ducks), and Jed Hoyer (Assistant GM, Boston Red Sox).